splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 If you installed Azure while going through the Quick Start guide, continue by installing the :new-page:`Splunk Distribution of OpenTelemetry Collector <https://docs.splunk.com/Observability/gdi/opentelemetry/resources.html>`.

 The Azure integration provides an Azure mode for the :new-page:`navigator <https://docs.splunk.com/Observability/infrastructure/navigators/navigators.html#nav-Splunk-Infrastructure-Monitoring-navigators>`, and includes :new-page:`default dashboards <https://docs.splunk.com/Observability/infrastructure/navigators/azure.html#use-default-dashboards-to-monitor-azure-services>` to help you monitor Microsoft Azure services.

 You can also connect to Azure and the subscriptions and services running on it by using the Splunk Distribution of OpenTelemetry Collector.
 To learn more, see :ref:`otel-intro`.

-OTel Collector offers a higher degree of customization than the Azure integration, and you might prefer it if you want to see metrics at a resolution lower than one minute, or when you need fine-grained control over the filtering of what metrics are sent.
+The Collector offers a higher degree of customization than the Azure integration, and you might prefer it if you want to see metrics at a resolution lower than one minute, or when you need fine-grained control over the filtering of what metrics are sent.

 .. raw:: html